scapes-studio/01-rarity-analyser-hackathon/README.md

 - Please choose a common programming language/environment like NodeJS or Python.

 If this one goes well i can envision many more of these in the future!

+As a good example of an easy to install and configure package check out this open source discord bot for OpenSea sales: https://github.com/0xEssential/opensea-discord-bot

 ## Technical Details